 0. Make your market research and validate your product idea with potential customers

-Although this is not the topic of this article, I still want to make 3 main points here to highlight the importance of your idea validation before specifying the hardware and software of your future product:
+Although the topic is slightly different, we still want to make 3 points to emphasize the importance of validating your idea before defining the hardware and software of your future product:

-- Share your idea with potential customers and listen to their feedback and suggestions.
+- Share your ideas with potential customers and listen to their feedback and suggestions.

 - Know your competitors!
-And if you think you do not have any (which is extremely rare), search for product substitutes in the market!
+And if you think you do not have any – which is extremely rare – search for product alternatives on the market!

 1. Be clear on purpose and the functions of your product

-It is generally easier to understand the purpose and functions of B2B hardware products.
-These are designed to solve a particular business problem, eliminate a specific problem/issue, or cut some process cost down or speed up an operation or a business process, i.e., increase value.
+It is generally easier to grasp the purpose and functions of B2B hardware products.
+These are intended to address a specific business issue, eliminate a particular problem, cut costs down or speed up a business process.

-In B2C product development, it is a bit harder to formulate the purpose/problem, as it is typically tied to a particular feature or a parameter that differentiates your device and makes people want to pay for your product.
+In B2C product development, it is a bit harder to formulate the purpose/problem as it is generally related to a specific feature or parameter that distinguishes your item and encourages customers to pay for your goods.

 2. Describe users of your product